 As a recipe developer, I maintain a fairly abnormal eating schedule.
 Rarely do I enjoy the "standard" three square meals plus a snack.
 A typical day for me might include breakfast for dinner, dessert for lunch, and sometimes even cocktails for breakfast.
 It only makes sense that after a particularly bizarre week, I tend to crave one of a few constant staples to pull me back in line.
 The Salad Niçoise (minus the olives!
 I hate olives!) is one of those non-recipes that never fails to make me feel at ease.

 There's really not much to know about Salad Niçoise, other than how good it is.
 The traditional French recipe includes lettuce, tomatoes, green beans, tuna, anchovies, olives, and eggs, but these days you might find bell peppers, radishes, corn, artichokes, and onions.
 The sky is the limit!
 Personally I prefer the original.
 I love how classic and elegant all of the ingredients look when composed on the plate, making even the quickest of weeknight dinners seem like an elegant affair.

-This recipe is really just a jumping off point, but I highly recommend two things: use good-quality tuna packed in olive oil and this French vinaigrette.
+This recipe is really just a jumping-off point, but I highly recommend two things: Use good-quality tuna packed in olive oil, and make this French vinaigrette.
 I've been dabbling with the ingredients and quantities in this vinaigrette for ages in an attempt to match a hard-to-come-by bottle of dressing from a village in Massachusetts.
 I think I finally found their secret — lemon-pepper spice mix — and it's just the boost I was looking for!

 1 cup canola oil